open-AIMS/NEC-estimation/README.md

 response), and *bot* (the bottom plateau).
 The ECx model can be used when evidence for an NEC model is weak (ie there is a consistent decline with increasing concentration and no evidence of a *step*).
-For model = ECx4param, no NEC value can be derived.
+For model = ECx4param, no NEC value can be formally derived, although an approximation based on the ‘NSEC’ concept described under ‘background’ is currently used as an approximation by default on all ‘ECx’ model output.
+At this time the concept has not be formally tested and published and should be used with caution.

 Let’s now try fitting the same data using the 4-parameter NEC model.